 Marelli aims to lead a culture of prevention, pursuing strategies of sustainable development through by continually improving its environmental, health and safety performance.

 It must be understood throughout the organization that the obligation of protecting the environment, health and safety is the responsibility of each of its members, in accordance with their position and duties.

 Please rely on the following links for our Environment, Health & Safety Policies:

 Unless otherwise stated in a written agreement signed by Marelli, the Marelli Purchase Agreement shall apply to all Global Purchase Orders for products issued by Marelli, including the electronic ones.

 The General Terms and Conditions (“GTC”) are applicable exclusively to Purchase Orders issued by Marelli entity in a relevant specific country.
 Therefore, please download the specific GTC version of the country in which the Purchase Orders has been issued by a Marelli entity.
 For the countries not present herein, the relevant Purchase Orders are/will be regulated by separate agreements between the Parties.

 At Marelli, we recognize that our Suppliers play a major role in helping us to achieve a sustainable supply chain, with responsible and ethical business practices.

 As such, it is essential that we select Suppliers that are aligned with our own corporate values.

-With this aim, we have created the Marelli Supplier Sustainability Policy to clearly set out the social, human, economic and environmental sustainability standards that we expect from all Suppliers that conduct business with us.
+With this aim, we have created the Marelli Supplier Code of Conduct to clearly set out the social, human, economic and environmental sustainability standards that we expect from all Suppliers that conduct business with us.